enkidevs/curriculum/security/appsec/intro/what-is-appsec.md

 This course aims to introduce you to common security patterns that you can follow in your code, your application design, and your organization - to be more secure, and keep your customers' data safe.

-In order to improve application security, we'll make use of many automated tools to make the process more automatic, and integrate it into your normal developer workflow.
+In order to improve application security, we'll make use of many automated tools to make the process more automatic and integrate it into your normal developer workflow.

 ---
 ## Practice